2022- 2023 BOARD OF DIRECTORS

 Adriana comes to Malaria Partners International from District 5320, where she has served as District Governor Partner, Ray Sanford, 2016-17, worked on the Grants Committee, served on the Leadership team and chaired the 2019 District Conference.
 She has attended International Assembly and the Zone Institute for the past several years.
 This year, Adriana serves as part of the Governor Elect and Governor Nominee administration/training team and the International Rotary Peace Conference Committee.
 As a 6-year member of the Rotary Club of Long Beach, Adriana chaired the Large Club Conference this past February, where she invited Malaria Partners International to do a keynote presentation.
 It was there that Philip Welkoff invited the Large Clubs of Rotary to join in the initiative to fight Malaria and announced the Bill & Melinda Gates Foundation dollar match.
 Adriana is committed to continue to build strong strategic partnerships and raising funds and awareness in order to ensure the highest leverage can be attained in the malaria drive to zero in mortality and morbidity.

-Frank is a Principal Business Development Manager at Amazon Web Services in Seattle, where he works on the Sprinter Team, a small group of senior business developers who lead short-duration, high-impact projects across the corporation.
-His professional expertise is in business development, product marketing, and project management, and he holds an Agile Certified Practitioner qualification from the Project Management Institute.
-He is passionate about planetary health, “the health of human civilization and the state of the natural systems on which it depends”, and to explore this interest he completed a BS in environmental science, and is currently on academic leave from public health program at the University of Edinburgh, from which he holds a Postgraduate Certificate in that discipline.
+Frank is Global Lead for Learning Program Management at Amazon Web Services in Seattle, where he leads a worldwide team managing strategic programs in learning and development for AWS data center professionals.
+His professional expertise is in business development, product marketing, and project management; he holds an Agile Certified Practitioner qualification from the Project Management Institute, and a Certified Scrum Product Owner qualification from the Scrum Alliance.
+He is passionate about planetary health, “the health of human civilization and the state of the natural systems on which it depends”; to explore this interest he completed a BS in environmental science, and is currently enrolled in the master of public health (MPH) program at the University of Edinburgh, from which he holds a Postgraduate Certificate in that discipline.

 Sarah joined the Malaria Partners International Board after visiting Soroti and the Katakwi District in Uganda in 2017.
 She has been an active member of Seattle #4 Rotary since 2011.
 When not practicing law in Seattle, she enjoys traveling, spending time with Rotary members, reading, quilting, and corresponding with her new Ugandan friends.